Stay up to date

 Most people probably know more about the events than the story, so here's what's what.
 There's around 31 events in total which includes the 10 1964 retro events.

-The events work all the same, as soon as you choose the event through quickplay, you are given an option to use Dual Controllers, Solo Remote to play with a friend, and Buttons Only, for controller users.
-After choosing, you can pick from a variety of characters ranging from Mario himself, Metal Sonic, Waluigi, and even Blaze the Cat.
+The events all work similarly.
+As soon as players choose the event through quickplay, they are given an option to use Dual Controllers, Solo Remote to play with a friend, and Buttons Only, for controller users.
+After choosing, gamers can pick from a variety of characters ranging from Mario himself, Metal Sonic, Waluigi, and even Blaze the Cat.
 After choosing a character, players are given instructions and are then able to play.
-This goes for both the 2020 and the 64 events, despite the retro events using simplified controls, they definitely still require the player’s attention when playing.
+This goes for both the 2020 and the 64 events, despite the retro events using simplified controls, they definitely still require the player's attention when playing.

-Unfortunately these events are pretty short, especially if you’re not playing multiplayer as your character is the only one actually doing things on-screen for some of the events.
-Of course not all events are short as the dream events offer a unique multiplayer party experience.
-These events include Dream Racing where you skate down a slope while using power-ups to throw off opponents, Dream Shooting where you use terrible motion controls to operate, and Dream Karate, which acts more like a fun brawler.
-Though despite one of the events using motion controls, just about all of the events are challenging, fun, and all around short at the very end if you’re playing by yourself.
-It’s unfortunate that the dream events are so sparce since they are legitimately more fun that most of the other normal events in the game.
+Unfortunately these events are pretty short, especially if gamers are not playing multiplayer; their character is the only one actually doing things on-screen for some of the events.
+Of course, not all events are short as the dream events offer a unique multiplayer party experience.
+These events include Dream Racing where competitors skate down a slope while using power-ups to throw off opponents, Dream Shooting where players use terrible motion controls to operate, and Dream Karate, which acts more like a fun brawler.
+Though despite one of the events using motion controls, just about all of the events are challenging, fun, and all around short at the very end if playing alone.
+It's unfortunate that the dream events are so sparce since they are legitimately more fun that most of the other normal events in the game.

-Aside from these events, there’s also minigames which you can unlock from the game’s story.
+Aside from these events, there are also minigames fans can unlock from the game's story.
 They use the same general controls to play and mostly take place in the 1964 Tokyo Olympics, but they do offer a bit of fun in-between the story plots such as Sonic chasing Eggman who is escaping on a Bullet Train!
-Though there is less incentive to play these minigames as they don’t seem to really offer anything for beating them outside of the main story.
+Though there is less incentive to play these minigames as they don't seem to really offer anything for beating them outside of the main story.

-Mario & Sonic at the Olympic games remains to be one of the more challenging competitive party games around.
-While the game has an added story with a few new more imaginative events, the gameplay is all around short and feels more stale as you play the events consecutively.
+Mario & Sonic at the Olympic Games remains to be one of the more challenging competitive party games around.
+While the game has an added story with a few new more imaginative events, the gameplay is all around short and feels more stale as gamers participate in consecutive events.
 Fortunately the game does a great job at giving the characters their individual personality through the story and most of the events are fun and rewarding to play in the very end.
 This is why we give Mario & Sonic at the Olympic games a 7.
 The game and all of the events are pretty good, but is mainly only recommended if players have a group of friends to play with.